acato-plugins/email-essentials/README.md

 # Email Essentials
 A plugin to make WordPress outgoing emails better.

+# Introduction:

+The main purpose is to vastly reduce the chances of your emails being marked as spam or being rejected.

+This plugin started as a debugging tool to find out why emails were not sent, but has grown into a full-fledged email enhancement plugin.

+Please note that this plugin is not meant to replace a full-fledged SMTP plugin, but rather to enhance the email sending capabilities of WordPress.
+If you need to send emails with other protocols than SMTP, this plugin is not for you.
+You might want to look at plugins like Post SMTP (not affiliated).

+And since version 6.0.0, after more than 10 years of development, this plugin is now a FOSS plugin, meaning it is free to use, modify and distribute under the GPLv2 license.

+In return, we ask you to support the development of this plugin by contributing to the codebase, reporting bugs, and helping others in the community.

+## Responsible disclosure

+If you find a vulnerability, please email us at [responsibledisclosure@acato.nl](mailto:responsibledisclosure@acato.nl).

 # BREAKING CHANGES:

 From version 4.1.0 on, the plugin is fully WP Coding standards compliant and fully Namespaced.
 The side effect is that While versions 4.0.0 - 4.0.2 are backwards compatible; version 4.1.0 is NOT -- IF -- you access the WP_Email_Essentials methods directly.
+In version 6.0.0 the namespace is changed to `Acato\Email_Essentials` but backward compatibility is available.

 Please TEST your website with the latest version of WPES locally or on a test-server _BEFORE_ you update your live website.

-# Introduction:

-The main purpose is to vastly reduce the chances of your emails being marked as spam or being rejected.

 # This plugin offers your WP-site...
 * A good From name,